-Almost every outdoor and survival enthusiast will agree that a machete is an essential survival tool for any time you spend outdoors.
+Almost every outdoor and survival enthusiast probably agrees that a machete can be an essential survival tool for any time you spend outdoors.

-From building shelters, clearing brush, chopping wood, gather firewood or prepping game, a machete can increase work efficiency and serve as a great all purpose cutting tool for just about any occasion.
-Protection is another important element that shouldn’t be overlooked when selecting a Machete.
+From building shelters, clearing brush, chopping wood, gather firewood, or filed dressing wild game, a machete can increase work efficiency and serve as a great all purpose cutting tool for just about any occasion.
+Protection is another important element that shouldn’t be overlooked when selecting a survival machete.

 It’s not surprising that survival machetes are the main security provision for indigenous tribal people the world over.
 A reliable defense weapon against animals in the wilderness, a machete takes the guess work out of a good night’s sleep in the great outdoors.

-When it comes to finding the best multi purpose survival machete on the market, there are a few things you should consider before jumping in to make a purchase and we are going to outline the basics below.
+When it comes to finding the best multi-purpose survival machete out there, there are several things you should consider before jumping in to make a purchase.
+We are going to outline the basics.